 - 2 cups 2% milk

-- 4 tbsp butter melted (I also love the Land O'Lakes olive oil butter blend sticks as a sub)
+- 4 tablespoon butter melted (I also love the Land O'Lakes olive oil butter blend sticks as a sub)

 - Dash ground mustard